Pessary Fitting - Western Women's and Mens Health

 Symptoms include:

-> the sensation of a vaginal lump
+> The sensation of a vaginal lump or bulge

-> difficulty emptying the bowel or bladder
+> Difficulty emptying the bowel or bladder

-> problems with sexual intercourse.
+> Problems with sexual intercourse

 Treatment is recommended when you are experiencing symptoms.
 There are a number of ways that vaginal prolapse can be treated.
 This fact sheet is about vaginal pessary.
 This treatment will not be suitable for all women.